prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 product of nature.
 In other words, that nature is historical and history proceeds *through* nature.
-Depicting this relationship requires an attention to markets that is simultaneous with attention to the natural world, a mixture that the unfinished Epic of the Wheat is uniquely suited to pursuing.
+Depicting this relationship requires an attention to markets that is simultaneous with attention to the natural world, a mixture that the unfinished Epic of the Wheat is uniquely able to pursue.

 ###Conclusion: Finance and Farming in the Naturalist Canon

-[Note: this is a little rough, and I will return to this when the project is done to draw some more connections and flesh out the ones below.
-This is a combination of hunches and mini- readings, all of which have to be confirmed.]

 While *The Octopus* is unique in its direct anticipation of a Capitalocene theory and its translation of that theory into an aesthetic, much of what this discussion can be expanded to reconsider trends in the naturalist canon more broadly.
-To conclude, I will briefly consider a few possible lines of inquiry.

 In the first place, the "metabolic rift" in Norris criticism between economic and natural-scientific studies also characterizes